Privacy Policy

 10. International Data Transfers

-Towne is operated from the United States.
-If you are located outside the United States, your Personal Information will be transferred to and processed in the United States, which may have data protection laws different from those in your country.
-By using the Service, you consent to this transfer.
+Towne is operated from, and is directed only to residents of, the United States.
+The Service is not offered or marketed to residents of the European Union, the European Economic Area, or the United Kingdom.
+If you nonetheless access the Service from outside the United States, you do so on your own initiative; your Personal Information will be transferred to and processed in the United States, which may have data protection laws different from those in your country, and by using the Service you consent to this transfer.

 11. Children’s Privacy